dchrostowski/investopedia_simulator_api/README.md

 5. Find the cookie called UI4, copy the value only
 6. Pass it to the InvestopediaSimulatorAPI constructor
 7. Don't worry about it for 3 months.

+### Security considerations
+**Don't fork this repo and publish your cookie for the whole world to see.
+Anyone with that string can access your account.**  For your convenience I added auth_cooke.json to .gitignore.
+If you plan on forking this to a publicly accessible repository then you should probably put your cookie in that untracked file and read from it.

 ## Example
 ### code
  ```